barry-jay-personal/blog/2024-12-2-infinity.md

 pairs, while a real number is an infinite sequence.
 One approach to taming these infinities is to work with rules or processes instead of sets.
 Then rule for addition can be described by a
-$\lambda$-abstraction.
-A real number is a process for producing its decimal representation.
+$\lambda$-abstraction while a real number is a process for producing its digits.
 However, the infinities re-appear in the semantics of $\lambda$-calculus.
 For example, the meaning of a
 $\lambda$-abstraction in domain theory is the limit of an infinite sequence of approximations.
 Again, categorical semantics looks